mini-bomba/mini_bomba-utils/docs/mini_vault.md

 * `MBV_FILE_LOCATION`: Specifies the location of encrypted `.mbv` files.
 Default value: `$HOME/.mini_bomba_vault`.
 May result in some vaults being unavailable, if stored in a different location than specified.
 * `MBV_RAMDISK_LOCATION`: Specifies the location of RAM disk mount points for temporary decrypted file storage.
 Default value: `/tmp/mini_bomba_vault-$USER`.
 Make sure to use a directory you have access to.
 * `MBV_USE_SUDO`: If set to any value, forces `sudo` (CLI auth) to be used instead of `pkexec` (GUI auth) for privilege elevation.
+* `MBV_SKIP_OPEN`: If set to any value, will not open the ramdisk location in the default file manager.